OpenPecha/toolkit-v2/docs/usage.md

 ### III.
 Pecha Attributes
 A `Pecha` object exposes several useful attributes:

-- `pecha.id`: The Pecha's unique ID
+- `pecha.id`: The Pecha's unique ID, generated from 8 digits UUID
 - `pecha.pecha_path`: Filesystem path to the Pecha
 - `pecha.metadata`: Metadata object (see below)
 - `pecha.bases`: Dictionary of base file names to text
 - `pecha.layers`: Dictionary of annotation layers

 ### IV.
 Metadata
 Each Pecha has a `metadata` attribute, which is a `PechaMetaData` object.
 Example fields include: